lacchain/besu-pro-testnet/README.md

 * As public blockchain networks, LACChain Test Networks are open to any entity in Latin America and the Caribbean.
 As permissioned networks, entities must be authenticated and commit to comply with the law in order to be permissioned.
 The [permissioning process](https://github.com/lacchain/pantheon-network/blob/master/PERMISSIONING_PROCESS.md) involves filling a Registration Agreement that varies slightly depending on the type of node you want to run.

+* The nodes of LACChain DLT public-permissioned networks can be classified into two groups, according to their relevance for the functioning of the network.
+The two groups are core and satellite nodes.
+In each of these two groups there are also two different types of nodes, according to the specific taks they can perform.
+Core nodes are classified into validator and boot nodes, and satellite nodes are classified into writer and observer nodes.
+For more information you can go to [Topology](https://github.com/lacchain/pantheon-network/blob/master/TOPOLOGY.md).

 ## References

 * This Pantheon network uses [IBFT2.0](https://docs.pantheon.pegasys.tech/en/latest/Consensus-Protocols/IBFT/) consensus with validator and regular nodes located around Latin America and the Caribbean.